WZhaoKe/aegpwb/doc/SolverUserManual.md

 model lying on or between ``f(1)` and `f(n)`.
 The remaining columns are interpreted as `m` frequency dependent data vectors with units and ranges appropriate to the context.
 For examples, CCSs and CEs must be positive numbers.
 The data vectors are interpolated onto the frequencies used by the particular model.
-An extra colums in the ASCII file not required for the specific context will be ignored.
+Any extra columns in the ASCII file not required for the specific context will be ignored.

 ## Model initialisation